Home » Christmas » Eggnog Dump Cake

 Ingredient Notes

-Ingredients for eggnog dump cake.
+Ingredients for eggnog dump cake on a table.

-• 1 stick butter, cut into ¼" pats (I like salted)
+• 1 stick butter, cut into 1/4″ pats (I like salted)

 • nutmeg to garnish

-Note: I don't know how a non-dairy version of eggnog would work in this Dump Cake with Eggnog.
+Note: I don’t know how a non-dairy version of eggnog would work in this Dump Cake with Eggnog

 How to Make Eggnog Dump Cake